S3ooodi90/ReferenceImplementation/docs_source/source/ecosystem.rst

 Key to Interoperability
 -----------------------

 Since a DM (by definition) *can only narrow the constraints* of the RM, then any data instance that is compliant with a DM is also compliant in any software application that implements the RM or is designed to validate against the RM.
 Even if the DM is not available, an application can know how to display and even analyze certain information.
 For example, if a receiving application does not have a DM for a given data instance it will be able to discern the DM ID and RM version from the element name and attributes of the root element.
 It may or may not be able to retrieve the DM from the xsi:schemaLocation attribute.
-If not, it will still be able to infer, based on the reference model version, information about the data by using the names of elements nested within an element with the prefix 'pcs-'.
+If not, it will still be able to infer, based on the reference model version, information about the data by using the names of elements nested within an element with the prefix 'ms-'.
 Because these element names are unique to certain RM complexTypes.
 If there is a <Xdcount-value> element then that data is from a XdCountType and *name* is in the preceding <label>.

 Model Publication
 -----------------